 We know too much stress is bad for us.
 Although it can energize us, it’s easy to get to a point where it zaps our motivation, affects our health, and is just not fun.

-Here are 10 motivational quotes to help you break that cycle of anxiety and basically taking things too seriously.
+Here are 10 motivational quotes to help you break that cycle of anxiety.

 Quotes to Help You Relax

 1. “Sometimes the most productive thing you can do is relax.” –Mark Black